Participant registration system for runners event

 Google Drive permissions

-Service account which was created on the previous section has not permissions to the any files in Google Drive.
-In this section I will describe how you determine permissions for service account.
-Open Google Drive and find Spreadsheet file were Google Forms stores the data.
-Right click top of the file and select Share.
+The service account that was created in the previous section has not permission to the any files in Google Drive.
+In this section, I will describe how you determine permissions for service accounts.
+Open Google Drive and find the Spreadsheet file where Google Forms stores the data.
+Right-click the top of the file and select Share.

-Find service account which was created on the previous phases.
+Find the service account that was created in the previous phases.
 Give read permissions for the account.

 Participant listing app (Azure hosted)

 Registration data in Spreadsheet contains a lot of data about participants so we cannot use Spreadsheet file as it is.
-In this section I will describe shortly how small ASP.NET Core + React.js App is created to show only few columns of data from Spreadsheet.
-This app will be hosted in Azure as PaaS application.
-It's also possible to host ASP.NET Core application in the Google cloud as well.
-I will investigate Google cloud + .NET application possibilities later.
+In this section, I will describe shortly how a small ASP.NET Core + React.js App is created to show only a few columns of data from Spreadsheet.
+This app will be hosted in Azure as a PaaS application.
+It's also possible to host ASP.NET Core applications in the Google cloud as well.
+I will investigate Google Cloud + .NET application possibilities later.

 How to use Google Sheets API